 3. Set Up A Shadow Day

 A great way for your child to understand money and savings is by watching you in action.
 You can start by involving them in your grocery shopping routine.
-Make a list of the food and other items you need a set a budget for the trip.
+Make a list of the food and other items you need and set a budget for the trip.
 When you get to the store, you can explain to your child how you make decisions based on the prices, quality, and quantity of different brands, while staying within the budget.

 As you teach them your shopping habits, you can even let them pick out a small treat to buy with their own money.
 This way, your child will learn practical money-saving skills while also enjoying a fun and educational shopping trip with you.